JuliaCostaDeSousa/holbertonschool-low_level_programming/variadic_functions/README.md

     * **Prototype** : `void print_numbers(const char *separator, const unsigned int n, ...);`
     * where separator is the string to be printed between numbers
     * and n is the number of integers passed to the function
-    * You are allowed to use printf
+    * ⚠️You are allowed to use printf
-    * If separator is NULL, don’t print it
+    * ⚠️If separator is NULL, don’t print it
-    * Print a new line at the end of your function
+    * ⚠️Print a new line at the end of your function

 * ✅ **2.
 One woman's constant is another woman's variable**